Altar cross: Catholic Usage

 Roman Catholic liturgical norms require a crucifix (with the corpus or body of Jesus) near or on the altar whenever Mass is celebrated.
 In some cases, to better fulfill this requirement, the crucifix is instead hung on the wall behind the altar, so that when the priest is facing the congregation the crucifix is not obstructed.
 In some churches, the crucifix is hung mid-air via chains or metal cords, directly above the altar itself.
 This is called a rood cross, which may also refer to a crucifix placed on a beam above the altar, along with figures of the Blessed Virgin Mary and Saint John the Apostle, or above a rood screen.

 Protestant Usage

 Usage of an altar cross, or sometimes a crucifix, varies widely by custom.
-It is near universal in Anglican churches.
-Most mainline Protestant churches will have a cross displayed on or near the altar or communion table or at some central location.
-Lutheran churches retained both altar and crucifix (with the body of Jesus displayed) after the Reformation, and is the norm in Europe.
-The influence of the Reformed tradition, which comprises the Protestant majority in North America, many Lutheran churches there prefer a plain altar cross rather than a crucifix.
+Altar crucifixes are widely used in Evangelical-Lutheran churches.
+Evangelical-Lutheran churches retained both the altar and the crucifix (with the body of Jesus displayed) after the Reformation (altar crucifixes thus remain the norm in Europe).
+The influence of the Reformed tradition, which comprises the Protestant majority in North America, is reflected in the use of a plain altar cross rather than a crucifix.
+Anglicanism, which is historically a part of the Reformed tradition, has altar crosses though those congregations influenced by the Oxford Movement may make use of altar crucifixes.